Transaction tax may drive FX market from London

 But the proposal has provoked scepticism among some FX market players, who say speculators provide crucial liquidity for real money investors to execute trades.

-FX trade will simply move to financial centers outside of Europe such as New York and Tokyo, they say.
+FX trade will simply move to financial centres outside of Europe such as New York and Tokyo, they say.

 "A tax would be detrimental to liquidity trading volumes in any financial market and it would quickly drive FX business overseas to American and Asian firms," said Brendan Callan, CEO of FXCM Europe, one of the world's largest retail FX brokers.